-The bank divides its credit exposures into three categories: small and medium-sized business credit exposures and credit exposures to private clients.
-Small exposures are between EUR 100,000 and EUR 750,000.
+The bank divides its credit exposures into the following categories: micro, small and mediumsized business credit exposures and credit exposures to private clients.
+Micro exposures are up to EUR 100,000; Small exposures are between EUR 100,000 and EUR 750,000.
 There are two sub-categories of Small credit exposures: Lower Small credit exposures up to EUR 250,000 and Upper Small credit exposures, which do not exceed EUR 750,000.
 Medium exposures are above EUR 750,000.
 There are two sub-categories of Medium credit exposures: Lower Medium credit exposures are credit exposures that do not exceed EUR 1,500,000 and Upper Medium credit exposures are credit exposures over EUR 1,500,000.
 Depending on the client category to which the respective credit exposure is assigned, different credit risk assessment processes are applied.
 These processes differ from one another in terms of the following attributes: The degree of segregation of duties, type of information that provides the basis for the credit analysis, criteria for credit decisions, and collateral requirements.
 A strict separation of front and back office functions up to the management level is applied for exposures over EUR 500,000.